aiman-al-masoud/virtual-droid-exchanger/README.md

 On your host OS, copy a file into `push-to-droid/`, then go to your Android VM and check that it's been copied to `get-from-host`.

+## Bonus
+To avoid having to run `start-client.sh` on a separate shell session every time you power on your VM, try saving its state.
+Or adding it as an <a href="https://wiki.termux.com/wiki/Termux:Boot">"on boot script"</a> in Termux (didn't work properly for me).